LucasBorza/network-notebook/Documentation/BGP.md

 3.  route-map

-**NOTE: **The attributes prefix-list and distribute-list are mutually exclusive, and only one command (neighbor prefix-list or neighbor distribute-list) can be applied to each inbound or outbound direction for a particular neighbor.
+**NOTE** The attributes prefix-list and distribute-list are mutually exclusive, and only one command (neighbor prefix-list or neighbor distribute-list) can be applied to each inbound or outbound direction for a particular neighbor.

 **Filtering Differences**

 The tools differ in what they can match in the BGP Update message.

 **AS-Path Filter**---Used for ﬁltering autonomous systems.
 An access list is used in BGP to ﬁlter updates sent from a peer based on the autonomous system path.